 I gave the stripes two coats and removed the tape immediately after applying the second coat.

-See more on how I do that HERE.
+You can see more on how I do that in this quick video:

 Sealing the table